 We made it very clear to our investors and board of directors that the editorial team will maintain full editorial control of the blog’s content.
 Fenox Venture Capital, EV, and Simile Venture Partners’ portfolio companies will occasionally get coverage from us, not because we’ve been ordered to cover them (we haven’t), but because we find the story interesting.
 Our sole criteria when choosing stories is generally whether or not we think our readers will find it valuable, and for this reason, we have passed on stories pitched by our investors’ portfolio of startups when they fail to meet this criteria (just like we pass on any story that fails to meet this criteria).
 If we do write on any Fenox Venture Capital, EV, and/or Simile Venture Partners’ portfolio company, we will disclose our own connection in the article text so that readers are aware. #

-Like most websites, Tech in Asia may occasionally run advertisements from companies in Asia’s tech sphere, or accept financial sponsorship for an event.
+Like most websites, Tech in Asia runs advertisements from companies in Asia’s tech sphere, or accept financial sponsorship for an event.
 But we make a clear distinction between our editorial content and any advertisements or sponsorship that we might accept.
 Our content remains independent, and will not be influenced or swayed by advertisers or sponsors.
 Our editorial team is wholly independent and is not involved with the sale of advertisements. #

-Every story published on Tech in Asia goes through one of our five editors – usually more than just one.
+Every story published on Tech in Asia goes through one of our editors – usually more than just one.
 These editors have complete editorial control over the content of the blog, and they are totally segregated from the business team.
 They are not in contact with advertisers or event sponsors or involved with the financial affairs of the blog. #